Internet in China: Online Mapping Services

 China has endeavored to offer a number of online mapping services and allows the dissemination of geographic information within the country.
 Tencent Maps (腾讯地图), Baidu Maps (百度地圖) and Tianditu (天地圖) are typical examples.
 Online mapping services can be understood as online cartography backed up by a geographic information system (GIS).
 GIS was originally a tool for cartographers, geographers and other types of specialists to store, manage, present and analyze spatial data.
 In bringing GIS online, the Web has made these tools available to a much wider audience.
 Furthermore, with the advent of broadband, utilizing GIS has become much faster and easier.
 Increasingly, non-specialist members of the public can access, look up and make use of geographic information for their own purposes.
 Tianditu is China's first online mapping service.
 Literally World Map, Tianditu was launched in late October 2010.
 The Chinese government has repeatedly claimed that this service is to offer comprehensive geographical data for Chinese users to learn more about the world.

 Online payment

 In 2013, Alipay overtook PayPal to become the world's largest mobile payment provider.
 As of January 2015, Alipay, owned by Alibaba Group has 600 million counts of users and has the largest user group among all online-payment providers.
 It continues to be China's largest online payment service as of at least 2023.
 WeChat Pay remains a strong competitor to Alipay, with 37% of the Chinese mobile payment market as of 2016.
+The latest figures from 2020 showed that Alipay had 711 million monthly active users, despite trade restrictions between the U.S. and China.
+Chinese buyers rely on it for daily payments, bill settlements, restaurant orders, and appointments.
+The application also offers loans, insurance, and lifestyle services, and, in a way, because of Trump's restrictions, it is being used more by the local Chinese populace, creating a self-reliant digital ecosystem.
+From ordering food to making online purchases on e-commerce sites like Alibaba and booking doctor appointments and even using public toilets; around 90% of payments are being made through mobile applications.
+On January 5, 2021, Trump considered banning Alipay and seven other Chinese applications, WeChat, QQ, Wallet, CamScanner, SHAREit, VMate, and WPS Office, citing national security threats.

 By June 2020, there were 805 million users of mobile payment in China.

 By June 2024, about 954 million individuals were actively using mobile payment in China.